The Problem I Set Out to Solve

 Sport Instructor

-Involvement level in the planning process: low
+Involvement level in the planning process:

 User goals — the type of platform that we should offer our users: